 [Our letter] gives the name of the individual who took his life

 This particular suicide case was widely reported in newspapers, television reports, and many discussions and posts on social media in Bangladesh.
 The name of the person who died by suicide is in the public domain.
 Being the first suicide case during the initiation of the COVID-19 pandemic in Bangladesh, this suicide got much attention in the media and became the talk of Bangladesh.
 Given that it was a suicide case heavily discussed in the Bangladeshi media, we do not see there are any ethical concerns in this particular instance.
 The name of the individual had been published and mentioned dozens of times before our letter.
 This was not a confidential case study but a case that was widely mentioned in Bangladesh where the name of the individual was widely known.
-If the journal policy was not to include the name of the person, the Editor could have asked us to remove it after he reviewed it prior to publication and we would have done so.
+If the journal policy was not to include the name of the person, the peer reviewer(s) could have asked us to remove it after he reviewed it prior to publication and we would have done so.
 We were not asked to remove the name and as far as we are aware, there was no policy by the Asian Journal of Psychiatry that names already in the public domain should not be used.

 The second comment by Bishop regarding the “ethical practice” of suicide reporting appears to originate from the World Health Organization’s guidelines for journalists about reporting suicide in media.
 Bishop raised an issue that was meant for media journalists, not academics.
 We have already responded to this point in detail.
 Please see our published letter: https://doi.org/10.1111/ppc.12991.

 We would also like to point out that naming a person who died by suicide is not an unusual practice in the literature.
 Celebrity suicides are often cited in the literature (on the grounds that their deaths have been widely reported in the media).
-Our case was widely reported in the Bangladeshi media as much as a celebrity death.
+Being the first suicide case, our case was widely reported in the Bangladeshi media as much as a celebrity death.
 There are also other examples in the published literature using the exact same method of reporting as us that mentions the name of the victim.
-Below are a few examples.
+Below are a few examples based on our quick search.
 Two of these were published in Elsevier journals, including one in the Asian Journal of Psychiatry.

 Thakur V, Jain A. COVID 2019-suicides: A global psychological pandemic.
 Brain Behav Immun.
 2020 Aug;88:952-953. doi: 10.1016/j.bbi.2020.04.062.